kekons4/project-2/README.md

-You can install this project via https://github.com/kekons4/social-social-media.git Technology used: node.js libraries used: mysql2, sequelize, express.js, express-handlebars
+You can install this project via https://github.com/kekons4/social-social-media.git Technology used: node.js libraries used: mysql2, sequelize, express.js, express-handlebars,awesomefont

 ## Usage